TLabAltoh/VR_Classroom/README.md

 # VR_Kensyu
-Remote teaching project for use in VR using Unity, WebSocket, and WebRTC
+Online classes in VR space using Websocket and WebRTC

 ## Feature
 - Combination of WebSocket and WebRTC according to the importance of messages in communication